whamcloud/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 Client Requirements
 -------------------

-A client accessing your Lustre file system (created with Intel® Manager for Lustre\* software) must be running Manager for Lustre\* 4.0.0.0 client software.
+A client accessing your Lustre file system (created with Manager for Lustre\* software) must be running Manager for Lustre\* 4.0.0.0 client software.
 See [Configuring Clients](ig_ch_07_configure_clients.md) for instructions on installing software and configuring clients.